UCSB-CASL/Curvature_ECNet_2D/README.md

 6. `k_std_scaler.pkl`: Standard scaler in `pickle` format.
 7. `k_std_scaler.json`: JSON version of standard scaler with plain-valued parameters.

+### Testing data sets

+The `flowers` directory contains the data sets we used for testing our curvature hybrid solvers.
+The corresponding input files contain samples that have been reoriented per the description provided in the manuscript.
+It is still necessary, though, that each sample be reflectect to take the average of two network evaluations.

 ### Contact

 Please forward your questions to [this email](mailto:lal@cs.ucsb.edu).